Frequently Asked Questions

 • FLYING STANDBY POLICY: We request that each student arrive and leave camp on a paid ticket.

-If you have any questions regarding this policy, please get in touch with your Camp Director.
+Should you have any questions regarding this policy, don't hesitate to get in touch with your Camp Director.

 Scholarship Application